APPROVED LEGISLATION (RAMPA)

 THE PROPOSAL

-In 2021, the Regional Government committed to revising the oceanic Marine Protected Areas (MPAs) to protect 30% of the Azores' sea.
-This revision is formalized in the second amendment to the Azores Marine Park legislation.
+In 2021, the Regional Government committed to revising the Oceanic MPAs to protect 30% of the Azores' sea.
+This revision is formalized in the second amendment to the Azores Marine Park legislation (Regional Legislative Decree No. 14/2024/A).

-The legislation also establishes the legal framework for managing the new network, including its Management Strategy and corresponding Action Plan.
+The legislation also establishes the legal framework for managing the new network, including its Management Strategy (EGRAMPA) and corresponding Action Program.

-The revision of the Marine Park increases the number of oceanic MPAs from 15 to 29, located in the EEZ (Exclusive Economic Zone) and the PCE (Extended Continental Shelf):
+The revision of the Marine Park increased the number of Oceanic MPAs from 15 to 29, located in the Exclusive Economic Zone (EEZ) and the Extended Continental Shelf (ECS), protecting 498.000 km² of ocean:

 -